flancian/garden/Open Letter to Google.md

 I'm a random guy (and nerd) who got lucky, as others I know :) After coming of age in Argentina in the digital context that seems to be becoming known as the [[golden age of the internet]] around the turn of the millenium, I studied literature and computer science and joined Google in [[2012]] believing the [[founders]] cared about the health of the internet and the good of society ahead of profits, and showed it through their public actions and their treatment of employees and users.

 During the 00s Google used and developed open protocols like [[XMPP]] and [[WebRTC]].
 Google contributed to [[open source]] and the internet [[commons]] before it was cool.
 Google proved that companies could treat their employees very well -- clearly better than average! high-percentile-well -- and still make a more than sufficient (i.e. a shitload) of money.
-Google, what is more, had encoded these values in their [[founders letter]], the public declaration of intents and purposes around a great pithy mission: [[to organize the world's information and make it universally accessible and useful]].
-Sure, [[free]] was not in it -- but then again, Google offered a
+Google, what is more, had encoded these values in their [[founders letter]], the public declaration of intents and purposes centered around [[don't be evil]] and a great pithy mission: [[to organize the world's information and make it universally accessible and useful]].

+Sure, [[free]] was not in it -- but then again, Google offered a fair deal; we could pay with our attention.

 So why be evil, indeed, if you can be good and get away with it?
 Make money while still increasing total utility and happiness?